Eyevinn/player-analytics-specification/specification/index.md

 #### seeking

 This is sent when the player starts seeking to a new playhead time. `playhead` MUST be the current playhead time NOT the target playhead time.
-Should not be sent during `loading`.
+MUST not be sent during `loading`.

 ```jsonc
 {